r1chardj0n3s/parse/README.rst

-This is a fork of the [parse](https://github.com/r1chardj0n3s/parse) package that can parse datetime formats.
+This is a fork of the `parse library`_ that adds the ability to parse datetime formats.

 Parse strings using a specification based on the Python format() syntax.